 Have a plan if you are at higher risk of severe illness

 If you are at higher risk of severe illness, you should talk to your doctor before you get sick to make a plan for what test to do and what treatment you may need.
-There are antiviral medicines available to prevent and treat flu.
-Your doctor can fill out a pre-assessment action plan for respiratory infections and you can discuss which treatment best suits you.
+There are antiviral medicines available to prevent and treat influenza.
+Your doctor can fill out an antiviral pre-assessment action plan and you can discuss which treatment best suits you.

 If you have influenza, your doctor will still need to provide a prescription for antiviral medicines but having a plan will help you access antiviral medicines quickly and easily.